A middle-aged Asian woman with glasses is looking at her iPad in an office.

 Understanding laser eye surgery risks

-Laser eye surgery, including procedures like LASIK surgery and PRK, has evolved over the years to become a highly safe and effective form of refractive surgery.1Sabau. et al. Efficacy, safety, and predictability of transepithelial… : Journal of Cataract & Refractive Surgery, LWW.
-However, like any medical procedure, it does carry some degree of potential risk.
-It’s important to understand these risks and place them in context, especially if you currently rely on glasses or contact lenses and are exploring alternatives.
+Laser eye surgery, including procedures like LASIK eye surgery and PRK, has evolved over the years to become a highly safe and effective form of refractive surgery.1Sabau. et al. Efficacy, safety, and predictability of transepithelial… : Journal of Cataract & Refractive Surgery, LWW.

 Common risks and side effects